allisala/compliance-radar322391/README.md

 **Risk Patterns**
 Risk is shaped by classic risk indicators. `Violations_past_3years`, `risk_exposure_operationa`l and `risk_exposure_financial` show strong positive correlations with overall risk, followed by `reporting_gaps_annual`.
 Lack of improvement commitment and the presence of external consulting also corresponded to higher risk.

-Key Insights for Feature Selection
+**Key Insights for Feature Selection:**
 Audit scores and training intensity are the core predictors of compliance, while violations, risk exposures and reporting quality are the strongest predictors of risk.
-The encoded dataset allows the ML models to use categorical distinctions effectively, while the exploratory analysis highlights which variables should be prioritized during model development for CRI and CCSF.
+The encoded dataset allows the ML models to use categorical distinctions effectively.

+### Multicollinearity check
+We are completing a check for multicollinearity between our variables.
+This is defined as correlation between two or more variables.
+High multicollinearity might cause problems in statistical stability and future ML modeling.
+We approach the check by calculating the VIF, a standard statistical measure of multicollinearity. **VIF is computed using the following formula:**

+$$
+\text{VIF}_k = \frac{1}{1 - R_k^2}
+$$

+**We define two thresholds:**
+- Certain multicollinearity: VIF>= 10
+- Possible multicollinearity: VIF>=5
+**For the variables with VIF greater than 10 we will drop these variables, since they are unreliable to use for modeling.**

+### Mutual Information â€“ MI
+-In order to capture relationships bound linear-ones between variables, we will compute mutual information, and their heatmap matrix. **Mutual Information is essentially a measure of how much the knowledge of one variable reduces the uncertainty of another variable.**
+-Then we compare our variables Mi score to the target variable of compliance_score_final.
+-We identify the variables which have a MI score under threshold score 0.01 and drop these variables as they do not have a valuable impact on our target variable `compliance_score_final`, and will therefore not give valuable insights in further modeling and analysis.
+This enables us to work with a concentrated amount of variables for easier modeling.
+-Finally, we rebuilt the working dataset by combining dept_id, the selected MI-based features and the target compliance_score_final.
+The resulting table has 424 departments and 32 columns, providing a compact, information-rich feature set for modeling, where each remaining predictor has demonstrated a meaningful relationship with compliance.

-MUTUAL INFORMATION VS COMPLIANCE_FINAL
+**MUTUAL INFORMATION VS COMPLIANCE_FINAL**

 <img width="939" height="541" alt="image" src="https://github.com/user-attachments/assets/95b9472f-2504-4f26-bfcf-8f436ad62fda" />